UK Research Partnership Investment Fund

 The UK Research Partnership Investment Fund (UKRPIF) is designed to support investment in higher education research facilities.

-Now in its sixth round of operation, the UK Research Partnership Investment Fund (UKRPIF) is the largest competitive grant funding scheme managed by Research England.
-Established in 2012, the UKRPIF has provided over £680 million of capital funding to 43 research projects across the UK in its first five rounds, attracting £1.73 billion in double-match fundin from non-public sources.
+The UK Research Partnership Investment Fund (UKRPIF) is the largest competitive grant funding scheme managed by Research England.
+Established in 2012, the UKRPIF has provided over £900 million of capital funding to 54 research projects across the UK in six rounds, attracting over £2bn billion in committed double-match funding from non-public sources.

 The objectives of the UKRPIF are to: